Research and Lesson Development

 Curricula and Modules

-Ambrosino, C. M., & Rivera, M. A. J. Effects of marine microplastics on coral feeding behavior [In prep].
-CourseSource.
+Ambrosino, C. M., & Rivera, M. A. J. [In prep].
+Marine microplastic classification and physical toxicological impacts on coral behavior.

-Rii, Y. M., Bongolan-Aquino, C., Maosi, R., Ambrosino, C. M., Timmers, M., Thomas, W. H., & Rivera, M. A. J. ARMful of cryptofauna: Place-based biodiversity monitoring using autonomous reef monitoring structures [In prep].
-CourseSource.
+Rii, Y. M., Bongolan-Aquino, C., Maosi, R., Ambrosino, C. M., Timmers, M., Thomas, W. H., & Rivera, M. A. J. [In prep].
+Autonomous Reef Monitoring Structure (ARMS) units as tools to assess coral reef cryptofauna population abundance and ecological distribution.

-Thomas, W. H., Meltel, A., Ambrosino, C. M., Rii, Y. M., & Rivera, M. A. J. Assessing growth and survival of common scleractinian corals under ambient and stress conditions [In prep].
-CourseSource.
+Thomas, W. H., Meltel, A., Ambrosino, C. M., Rii, Y. M., & Rivera, M. A. J. [In prep].
+Environmental cue and parameters that impact reef-building coral larval settlement and spat growth.

 We receive numerous inquiries each year from students interested in the intersection between marine science and education.
 If you are considering applying for the Marine Biology Graduate Program, generally speaking you will need to identify a faculty sponsor whose primary research activities lie in the natural sciences.
 In such situations, assuming mutual interest, graduate students might be co-Advised by Dr. Rivera for scholarly work associated with education research or curriculum development derived from the natural science research project being undertaken for the thesis or dissertation.
 If you are considering applying for graduates studies in the College of Education with an interest in marine science education research, please contact Dr. Rivera with a CV.